 This Nondiscrimination Policy also includes protections for those opposing discrimination or participating in any College resolution process or within the Equal Employment Opportunity Commission or other human rights agencies.
-As an educational community, Tougaloo College will promptly and equitably respond to all reports of sexual discrimination, sexual misconduct, and retaliation in order to eliminate the misconduct, prevent its recurrence, and address its effects on any individual or the community in an education program or activity on the institution against a person in the U.S. in a manner that is not deliberately indifferent.
+As an educational community, Tougaloo College will promptly and equitably respond to all reports of sexual discrimination, sexual misconduct, and retaliation to eliminate the misconduct, prevent its recurrence, and address its effects on any individual or the community in an education program or activity on the institution against a person in the U.S. in a manner that is not deliberately indifferent.

-If you have questions about this Nondiscrimination Policy, Title IX, Title VI of the Civil Rights Act of 1964 ("Title VI"), Title VII of the Civil Rights Act of 1964 ("Title VII"), Americans with Disabilities Act of 1990 ("ADA"), or Section 504 of the Rehabilitation Act of 1973 ("Section 504"), or if you believe you have been discriminated against based on your membership in a protected class, please contact Sharon R. Alexander at 601-977-7821or titleix@tougaloo.edu.
+If you have questions about this Nondiscrimination Policy, Title IX, Title VI of the Civil Rights Act of 1964 ("Title VI"), Title VII of the Civil Rights Act of 1964 ("Title VII"), Americans with Disabilities Act of 1990 ("ADA"), or Section 504 of the Rehabilitation Act of 1973 ("Section 504"), or if you believe you have been discriminated against based on your membership in a protected class, please contact Moses K. DuPre' at 601-977-7899 or mkdupre@tougaloo.edu or titleix@tougaloo.edu.